DRAGNs in the Forest: Identifying Artifacts with Random Forest Models in the VLASS DRAGNs Catalog: Motivation

 The first epoch VLASS \textit{Quick Look} DRAGNs catalog can be separated into two subsets: double radio sources (doubles; 15,888 in total) and triple radio sources (triples; 1,836 in total).
 These multi-component sources were identified using DRAGNhunter, an automated source-finding algorithm that correlates nearby regions of radio emission into sets of components as described in \citet{gordon_quick_2023}.
 The doubles are comprised of two components, while triples include a core in addition to two components.
 The triples set is a significant but tractable fraction of the DRAGNs catalog, and previous, less rigorous, visual inspection of this set has revealed that $\approx13\%$ of triples contain contaminants \citep{gordon_quick_2023}.

 We performed visual inspection of the triples set to determine the number of artifacts in each source, ranging from 0 to 3.
 The number of artifacts corresponds to the artifact class of a source, i.e. 0-, 1-, 2-, and 3-artifact.
 For the purposes of our classification, an artifact is any component identified by DRAGNhunter that does not contain real and clearly defined radio emission.
-We enforced the second condition to ensure that side lobes and other components that are associated with apparent but not reliably separate emission are classified as artifacts.
-To help distinguish between real emission and artifacts we compared each VLASS image to the corresponding region of the sky in the Wide-field Infrared Survey Explorer \citep[WISE;][]{wright_wide-field_2010} using images from the unWISE dataset \citep{lang_unwise_2014, meisner_deep_2017, meisner_full-depth_2017}.
-The unWISE dataset is available at\dataset[doi:10.26131/IRSA524]{10.26131/IRSA524}.
+We developed a series of qualitative criteria, described below, which we used to evaluate whether each component is an artifact or is associated with real emission, i.e., a real component.
+To help distinguish between real emission and artifacts we compared each VLASS image to the corresponding region of the sky in the Wide-field Infrared Survey Explorer \citep[WISE;][]{wright_wide-field_2010} using images from the unWISE dataset \citep{lang_unwise_2014, meisner_deep_2017, meisner_full-depth_2017}, which were retrieved from the\citet{unwise_data}.

-We also used images from data releases 1 and 2 the Panoramic Survey Telescope and Rapid Response System surveys \citep[PanSTARRS;][]{chambers_pan-starrs1_2016} (DR1 and DR2 available at, respectively,\dataset[doi:10.17909/55e7-5x63]{10.17909/55e7-5x63} and\dataset[doi:10.17909/s0zg-jx37]{10.17909/s0zg-jx37}) to help disambiguate source appearance.
-In each image we also compared our visual impression of potential WISE host galaxies to the host galaxy candidate identified in \citet{gordon_quick_2023} derived from the AllWISE catalog \citep{cutri_explanatory_2012} which is available at\dataset[doi:10.26131/IRSA1]{10.26131/IRSA1}.
+We also used images from data releases 1 and 2 \citep[DR1 and DR2, respectively;][]{panstarrs_dr1, panstarrs_dr2} of the Panoramic Survey Telescope and Rapid Response System survey \citep[PanSTARRS;][]{chambers_pan-starrs1_2016} to help disambiguate source appearance.
+In each image we also compared our visual impression of potential WISE host galaxies to the host galaxy candidate identified in \citet{gordon_quick_2023} derived from the AllWISE catalog \citep{cutri_explanatory_2012} which is available at \citet{allwise_data}.
 At least two people inspected every source independently, and if there was disagreement in the artifact class of a source we convened and came to a consensus about its class.

-We found that $15.2\%$ of triple sources contain at least 1 artifact.
-The population of each artifact class is provided in Table \ref{tab:triples_class_fraction}.
-We provide example images of triple artifact-containing classes (i.e. 1, 2, or 3 artifacts) in Fig. \ref{fig:triples_a_examples}.
+We provide example images of triple artifact-containing classes (i.e. 1, 2, or 3 artifacts) in Fig. \ref{fig:triples_a_examples}, as well as images of difficult-to-classify sources in Fig. \ref{fig:triples_dubious}.